 "Do you know how long it takes for your body to form a habit?
 The answer will shock you.
 Look out for that tomorrow".

 I’m, of course, making these up, but you get the overall idea.
 When you tease, you also need to ensure that you close the loop in the next email.
 You want to live up to that tease and intrigue.

 Now you may be thinking… How are you going to incorporate all of these different elements in a welcome email without it being two pages long and overwhelming the reader with all you have to say?
 You have a valid concern.

 A single welcome email can only do so much, which is why I advocate having a series of 3-5 emails in a welcome email series.
 Each email builds off the other to help reinforce your brand, get them acquainted with your best content, and share what you have to offer and why you’re the best person to help them.
 You can set these emails in a sequence to go out on autopilot whenever a person signs up to your list.

 Structuring your welcome email series

 If you’re panicking when you think about the time needed to create additional content – don’t.
-I didn’t have everything figured and ready from day 1.
-I built up about 3-5 pieces of exclusive subscriber-only resources over time.
-You can also link to existing posts that share your perspective or thoughts on your niche.
+I didn’t have everything figured and ready from day one.
+I built up 3-5 pieces of exclusive subscriber-only resources over time.
+You can also link to existing posts in your welcome series that share your perspective or thoughts on your niche.

 ABOUT THE AUTHOR

-This post was written by my good friend Meera!
-Meera is a certified email marketing specialist, and contributor at Addicted 2 Success, Marketing Profs and several other sites.
-She helps ambitious bloggers and solopreneurs find focus, build authority and stand out online.
+This post was written by Meera Kothand, a certified email marketing specialist and contributor at Addicted 2 Success and Marketing Profs.
+She helps ambitious bloggers and solopreneurs find focus, build authority, and stand out online.